VirusUSE PLANTIX NOW!

-The severity of the symptoms depends on plant variety, the developmental stage, the virus strain and the environmental conditions.
+The severity of the symptoms depends on plant variety, developmental stage, virus strain and environmental conditions.
 Symptoms can range from inconspicuous interveinal chlorosis to severe light-green mosaic pattern with wrinkled leaves, necrotic leaf tips, stunting and death of plants.
 In some cases, the mottled areas have small, brown spots.
 Coinfection with other viruses can worsen the symptoms

-Sorry, we don't know of any alternative treatment against PVX .
+Sorry, we don't know of any alternative treatment against PVX.
 Please get in touch with us in case you know of something that might help to fight this disease.
 Looking forward to hearing from you.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Chemical treatment of viral diseases is not possible.